rhiot/rhiot/docs/readme.md

 connect to the `mongodb` and `localhost` hosts respectively, using default MongoDB port (`27017`) or the one specified by the `mongodb_port` environment variable.

+##### Registry cache

+As the access to the device information is crucial for all the IoT systems, it should have be implemented as efficiently as possible.
+As devices information doesn't change very often, it is a good candidate for being cached.
+Device Management Cloudlet uses the [Infinispan](http://infinispan.org) cache cluster under to hood, to provide the faster access to the device information.
+The Infinispan cache used is clustered (using JGroups under the hood), so the cached information remains up-to-date even when many Device Manager Cloudlets instances are executed in the cluster.

 ### Geofencing cloudlet

 Geofencing cloudlet provides backend cloud service for collecting and the basic analysis of the GPS data.